edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

 For example, a device service could populate the `Tags` property with latitude and longitude key/value pairs of the physical location of the sensor when the Event is created to send sensed information to Core Data.

-When the Event gets to an [Application Service](../application/ApplicationServices.md), the service has an optional function (defined by `Writable.Pipeline.Functions.AddTags` in configuration) that will add a default key/value pair to the Event `Tags`.
-The key and value for the default tag are provided in configuration (as shown by the example below).
+When the Event gets to an [Application Service](../application/ApplicationServices.md), the service has an optional function (defined by `Writable.Pipeline.Functions.AddTags` in configuration) that will add additional key/value pair to the Event `Tags`.
+The key and value for the additional tag are provided in configuration (as shown by the example below).
 Multiple tags can be provide separated by commas.

 ```toml
     [Writable.Pipeline.Functions.AddTags]